-PAUL: He’s got a very self-defacing sense of humour, which is quite rare for German people.
+PAUL: He’s got a very self-defacing sense of humor, which is quite rare for German people.

-Overall he was the first ever non-English guy in your band, really.
+Overall he was the first-ever non-English guy in your band.

 PAUL: Think so… first non-English?
-Yes, think so.
+Yes, I think so.
 What’s your point?

-PAUL: He was still a real Saxon you know?
+PAUL: He was still a genuine Saxon, you know?

 Paul, when you are not on tour with Saxon or doing anything with Saxon, what other things do you do in your life?
 Do you have any other life?

-PAUL: Nah, apart from seeing my girlfriend in France, no. I’m being productive, actually, we write all the year round, most of us, ‘cause the home studio’s really cheap these days so you can have a porta-studio that’s almost master quality for under 1000 Euros, it’s amazing.
+PAUL: Nah, apart from seeing my girlfriend in France, no. I’m productive.
+Most of us write all year round because the home studio’s cheap these days, so you can have a porta-studio that’s almost master quality for under 1000 Euros, it’s amazing.

-I was asking from Paul if he has any life besides Saxon, how about you Nibbs?
+I was asking Paul if he has any life besides Saxon.
+How about you, Nibbs?

 NIBBS: For myself or for other people to hear?
 Not yet, but someday I would like to.

-Is Saxon only kind of music you want to play or would you like to try to do different styles also?
+Is Saxon the only kind of music you want to play, or would you like to try different styles?

-NIBBS: Definitely, I like to fool around with other stuff, we all do, we’re all really broad in our spectrum of what we like to play to other people, to share, but I must say I really enjoy what Saxon’s doing right now.
-I can remember when I really first started trying to write with the band, I was a bit confused, I used to try and put different elements into the band that didn’t really fit.
-But then Paul actually started using the kind of angle that I was trying to bring into the band and that’s developed since “Dogs of War”, really.
-I mean it’s been there for many years, if you listen to “Hell and Back Again” and “Machine Gun” and things like that it’s always been there, the attitude’s always been there.
-But the place that we’re at now, the record Lionheart, that’s a really good example, it’s got quite good variation of styles on Lionheart.
-I’m sure it’s confused a few Saxon fans but the most of that record I think appeals to every Saxon fan.
-They have to be quite faithful to us to really like it but I don’t think it hurts anybody.
-The record has got plenty of what you expect from us and quite a lot of other flavour as well.
-I’d like to do, actually, a record myself like the last Saxon record, and I’ve been playing with the band…
+NIBBS: Definitely, I like to fool around with other stuff, we all do, we’re all broad in our spectrum of what we want to play to other people, to share, but I must say I enjoy what Saxon’s doing right now.
+I can remember when I really first started trying to write with the band.
+I was a bit confused, and I used to try and put different elements into the band that didn’t really fit.
+But then Paul started using the kind of angle that I was trying to bring into the band, and that’s developed since “Dogs of War,” really.
+I mean, it’s been there for many years.
+If you listen to “Hell and Back Again” and “Machine Gun” and things like that, it’s always been there, and the attitude’s always been there.
+But the place that we’re at now, the record Lionheart, that’s a really good example.
+It’s got quite a good variety of styles on Lionheart.
+I’m sure it’s confused a few Saxon fans, but most of that record, I think, appeals to every Saxon fan.
+They have to be quite faithful to us to like it, but I don’t think it hurts anybody.
+The record has got plenty of what you expect from us and quite a lot of other flavors as well.
+I’d like to do, actually, a record myself like the last Saxon record, and I’ve been playing with the band.

 Would you ever think about singing lead vocals by yourself?

-NIBBS: Yeah it’s not really that good, but you don’t need to be that good to be on records.
-To do a show, I don’t know, I don’t think you’ll catch me doing a gig.
+NIBBS: Yeah, it’s not that good, but you don’t need to be that good to be on records.
+To do a show, I don’t know, and I don’t think you’ll catch me doing a gig.

-PAUL: He sings better without a microphone than with one, so I know what he means “laughs”
+PAUL: He sings better without a microphone than with one, so I know what he means by “laughs.”

-NIBBS: Yeah I’m not a singer but I would probably sing on a record.
-But I’d definitely like to make a record, experimental, maybe 50-50.
+NIBBS: Yeah, I’m not a singer, but I would probably sing on a record.
+But I’d like to make a record, experimental, maybe 50-50.
 I’ve been with this band so long it’s difficult not to play Saxon style.
-I’m a fan of Saxon, the first record I bought was “747” along with “Whole Lotta Rosie” from “If You Want Blood”, I bought “Heavy Metal Thunder”, I bought “Never Surrender”, “20 000 Feet”.
-These songs, they’re in my kitchen so definitely you can’t get rid of stuff like that, so it’s in there you know.
+I’m a fan of Saxon, the first record I bought was “747” along with “Whole Lotta Rosie” from “If You Want Blood,” I bought “Heavy Metal Thunder,” I bought “Never Surrender,” “20 000 Feet”.
+These songs, they’re in my kitchen, so definitely, you can’t get rid of stuff like that, so it’s in there, you know.
 But I like fooling around with all kinds of different styles.
-I gotta do it but it’s not actually that easy to do a solid project when you’ve got four children and another four children, I’ve got eight children, fucking hell!
+I have to do it, but it’s not that easy to do a solid project when you’ve got four children and another four children.
+I’ve got eight children, fucking hell!

 How about Paul, Have you ever had plans to release a solo album or something like that?